(FAQ) Frequently Asked Questions About Medicaid Applications in New Jersey

 In New Jersey, Medicaid Applications are filed in each of the 21 County Board of Social Services.
 The counties maintain outreach offices in certain locations, otherwise the application must be filed at the county office.

-New Jersey Medicaid applications may not be filed by mail.
+Can Medicaid applications be filed by mail?

 What documents are required to be filed in connection with an application?

 Required documentation begins with an application for benefits coupled with a birth certificate for the Medicaid Applicant.
 A marriage certificate is required if the applicant is or has been married.
 A death certificate or divorce decree should be provided if the marriage has been dissolved by death or divorce.
 In addition, five years of complete and detailed financial records are required.
 All counties have a Medicaid checklist of required document submissions.
 You can generally call and ask for one, but don’t be surprised if it never comes in the mail.

 What do I do if I am unable to locate a birth certificate, marriage certificate, death certificate or divorce decree?